Paul O'Prey: Life and career

 O'Prey was born in Southampton, the youngest of five children.
-He attended St George Roman Catholic Comprehensive School until the age of 16, when he transferred to King Edward VI School, Southampton, then a grant maintained grammar school.
+He attended St George Catholic College until the age of 16, when he transferred to King Edward VI School, Southampton, then a grant-maintained grammar school.
 He won a place to study English language and literature at Keble College, Oxford.
 He obtained his PhD from the University of Bristol, where his supervisor was Charles Tomlinson.

-In 1977, O'Prey left Oxford University to work for the author Robert Graves at his home in Deia, Mallorca.
-Professor O'Prey assisted him in various ways, most notably working with Graves' wife, Beryl (died 2003), on the creation of a major archive of Graves's papers which is now housed at St John's College, Oxford.
+In 1977, O'Prey left Oxford University to work for the author Robert Graves at his home in Deià, Mallorca.
+O'Prey assisted him in various ways, most notably working with Graves's wife, Beryl (died 2003), on the creation of a major archive of Graves's papers which is now housed at St John's College, Oxford.

-That work led him to publish a biographical study of Graves told through his letters with other eminent writers such as Siegfried Sassoon, T.S.
+That work led him to publish a biographical study of Graves told through his letters with other writers such as Siegfried Sassoon, T.S.
 Eliot and Gertrude Stein, published in two volumes: In Broken Images (Hutchinson, 1982) and Between Moon and Moon (Hutchinson, 1984).
 O'Prey's edition of Graves's Selected Poems (Penguin Books, 1986), published just after Graves's death in 1985, reinstated a number of poems which Graves himself had previously suppressed, including some of his youthful war poetry written during World War I.